 There are some third-party platforms that can be built and integrated into your website to keep your members area costs to a minimum, but for a custom-built database, expect to pay around £15,000, in addition to your website build.

-It's bets to have a professional on-hand to make sure that all the hard work that was put into building your site in the first place doesn't go to waste because you aren't paying someone to look after the site!
-There's nothing worse than wasting resources.
+It's best to have a professional on-hand to make sure that all the hard work that was put into building your site in the first place doesn't go to waste because you aren't paying someone to look after the site.

 If your chosen agency has already built your website, they understand your business and are in the best position to support you with its ongoing growth.
 Whether that's revamping your pages or working with you to create content for your website, it's always worth checking what other services your digital agency can provide.